How do we build political power, and how do we wield it once we have it?

 An initial kick-off event centered on workplace struggle will take place the Sunday before May Day, with following classes being held on Zoom.
 While every class is complementary to the others in the series, they are designed so that attendees can jump into events in the middle of the course.

-All attendees are encouraged , but not required, to review the texts in our class reader which can be found here.
+All attendees are encouraged , but not required, to review the texts for each class, which are linked to each event on the calendar.

 List of calendar links to RSVP to Night School below (more complete details follow):

 - Socialist Struggle in the Workplace – Sunday, April 30th at 4 PM at KIWA

 - Socialist Strategy for Decommodified Public Goods – Tuesday, May 9th at 7 PM (on Zoom)

 - A Case Study in Housing Struggles – Tuesday, May 23rd at 7 PM (on Zoom)

 - Socialist Strategy and Electoralism – Tuesday, June 6th at 7 PM (on Zoom)